calebsylvest/breadbox/README.md

 ## What Next?

 Well, that's for you to decide.
 I hope Breadbox is a useful tool for you, or at least a jumping off point to assist in research.
 Feel free to [log an issue](https://github.com/calebsylvest/breadbox/issues) or [create a pull request](https://github.com/calebsylvest/breadbox/pulls) or shoot me a [tweet](https://twitter.com/calebsylvest)!

+## License

+Copyright (c) 2015 Caleb Sylvest.
+See the LICENSE file for license rights and limitations (MIT).